 Grief encounters

 Reflecting on 2024 and the winter months brought into my mind the topic of grief over the festive period and how Christmas can be a paradoxical experience for someone who is grieving – historically it is seen as a joyful time, surrounded by family all sitting at the table eating dinner, and unwrapping presents around the tree.
-Yet for those who are in the process of grief, it may feel like a huge part of that traditional image is missing.
+Yet, for those grieving, it may feel like a huge part of that traditional image is missing.

 People often think that grief around the loss of a loved one is heightened around the festive holiday – absolutely, that can be the experience for many, but the reality of grief is that the person experiencing it does not get to choose when they feel overwhelming sadness or pain, whether it be Christmas or any other day of the year.